piurafunk/fun-earthed-arcana/Writerside/topics/Sample-Backgrounds.md

 ## Sailor
 **Ability Scores:** +2 Dexterity, +1 Wisdom
 **Skill Proficiencies:** Acrobatics, Perception
-**Tool Proficiency:** Navigator’s Tools
+**Tool Proficiency:** Navigator's Tools
 **Language:** Primordial
 **Feat:** Tavern Brawler

-Thus far, you’ve spent most of your days living the life of a seafarer, wind at your back and decks swaying beneath your feet, as you sailed toward your next adventure.
+Thus far, you've spent most of your days living the life of a seafarer, wind at your back and decks swaying beneath your feet, as you sailed toward your next adventure.
-You’ve perched on barstools in more ports of call than you can remember, faced down mighty storms, and swapped stories with the folk who live beneath the waves.
+You've perched on barstools in more ports of call than you can remember, faced down mighty storms, and swapped stories with the folk who live beneath the waves.

 **Equipment**
 - Dagger
 - Fishing Tackle
-- Navigator’s Tools
+- Navigator's Tools
 - Silk Rope
-- Traveler’s Clothes
+- Traveler's Clothes
 - 10 GP

 ## Soldier